Increasing access to higher education

 Thank you for your interest in the Emerson Prison Initiative (EPI).

 I was motivated to launch this program by the powerful experience I had in the early 2000s as an undergraduate student volunteer for the Bard Prison Initiative that had just been launched by my friend and fellow Bard student, Max Kenner.
-As a tutor at Eastern and Beacon Correctional Facilities in New York, I worked with inmate-students who were finding their voices in the college classroom, many for the first time, and others after years away from formal education.
+As a tutor at Eastern and Beacon Correctional Facilities in New York, I worked with incarcerated students who were finding their voices in the college classroom, many for the first time, and others after years away from formal education.
 I saw that education can be transformative regardless of context.

 One of my core values is the democratization of education by finding ways to make education accessible to all.
 Since 2016 I have been working to do just that as part of Emerson’s commitment to academic excellence and civic engagement.